 Click on the headings below to find out more..

-This Audio Guide answers common questions managers have about communication.
+This Audio Guide answers common questions managers have about what is communication.
 It covers a wide range of situations in the workplace.
 You will hear ideas on how to read body language, active listening, building empathy and other basic communication skills.

 This page focuses on inter personal communication skills.
 It will show you how to communicate better on a one to one basis and help you build better relationships at work and in your personal life.
 Also check out our Listening Skills Test.

 Learn how to read body language, such as eye contact, hand movements, facial expressions and posture.
 These non verbal communication signals play a major role in how we communicate with others.